Dr-Coconut/PwnHacks/README.md

 May be flagged as a threat, antivirus off

-Only inject after going into offline play

 When Building the solution in VS for the DLL, use x86 architecture

-Use comments